 Benvenuto Cellini’s Perseus and the Head of Medusa is a sculpture that is commonly overlooked.
-In fact it could be the most regularly overlooked work of art in the world.
+In fact, it could be the most regularly overlooked work of art in the world.
+Regarded by art historians as one of the masterpieces of 16th-century Florentine art, it has all the hallmarks not just of a great work of art, but that of a fantastic and uniquely Florentine story, too.

-It stands opposite David (now a copy, with the original standing in the nearby Galleria dell’Accademia), as the millions of selfie-stick wielding tourists snap themselves with the famous crack-shot shepherd, if only they’d turn around and look.
-For behind them stands the dark, foreboding and bloody bronze of the Greek hero Perseus, carrying the severed head of the gorgon Medusa.
-Though once you get to know a little of Cellini, you realise its position opposite David is paramount.
+The dark, foreboding, and bloody bronze of the Greek hero Perseus is carrying the severed head of the gorgon Medusa.
+Once you get to know a little of Cellini, you will realize its position opposite David is paramount.
 It’s all part of Cellini’s shadow play, and just one example of the multi-layered story of this amazing sculpture and the man who made it.

 Who Was Benvenuto Cellini?